Saurabh9527/Cinema/README.md

 .User Authentication: Implemented user login, sign up, and logout functionality.

 .Backend Technologies:
-  .Node.js and Express for server-side logic.
+  ▪️ Node.js and Express for server-side logic.

-  .MongoDB for storing user details.
+  ▪️MongoDB for storing user details.

   .Bcryptjs for password hashing.

   .Jsonwebtoken and cookie parser for authentication.

 .Frontend Technologies:

   .React.js for building the user interface.

   .Redux Toolkit for state management.